bobbycomet/Appify/README.md

 - Native gamepad support
 - Better Wayland compatibility
 - Anti-cheat workarounds (when needed)

+V1.0.2 fixed the kiosk mode issue.
+All cloud gaming will launch in a console-like mode now.

 #### Multi-Account Heaven
 **Clone any app** in one click: